eastonwhite/pika-reproductive-timing/README.md

-# pika-reproductive-timing
+# Evolution of reproductive timing for a small mammal population

-This repository contains code and a manuscript for studying the timing of reproduction in pikas.
-The project was part of my project at IIASA in summer 2016
+This repository contains code and a manuscript for studying the evolution of reproductive timing in pikas.

+The paper is currently under review.
+Preprint available at: https://peerj.com/preprints/27435/